A Potential 28th Client, a Medium-to-Acute Gross-Out, and a Tantalising Whiff of Back-story

-“Sir, I have a call on the other line,” I lied.
+“Sir, I have a call from Yool, the entertainingly buff Christmas tree who has been here the whole time, on the other line,” I lied.
 “If you can’t tell me what the problem is-”

 “The problem, you sicko, is that on Thursday two weeks ago I woke up to find I had switched bodies with my teenage daughter!”

 “Oh … oh,” I sat up straight, eyes widening.
 This was new.
 Then the full ramifications hit me and I felt my face scrunch up.
 “Oh.”

 “Yeah,” the man said, his voice trembling with rage. “‘Oh’.”